White Tower of Thessaloniki: Origins

 The present tower likely replaced an older Byzantine tower mentioned by the 12th-century archbishop Eustathius of Thessalonica during the sack of the city in 1185.
-The present tower, which once guarded the eastern end of the city's sea walls, was for many years attributed to Venice, to which the Byzantines ceded Thessaloniki in 1423.
+The present tower which once guarded the eastern end of the city's sea walls was for many years attributed to Venice, to which the Byzantines ceded Thessaloniki in 1423.
 It is now known that the tower was constructed by the Ottomans sometime after the army of Sultan Murad II captured Thessaloniki in 1430.
 Until 1912, an inscription in Ottoman Turkish verse above the door attributed the tower's construction to AH 942 (1535–1536) on the orders of Sultan Suleiman.

-The historian Franz Babinger speculated that the structure was designed by the Ottoman architect Mimar Sinan, who is known to have built fortifications, including a similar tower at the Albanian port Valona in 1537.
+Historian Franz Babinger speculated that the structure was designed by the Ottoman architect Mimar Sinan, who is known to have built fortifications, including a similar tower at the Albanian port Valona in 1537.
 This dating is supported by historian Michel Kiel, though he states that Sinan's involvement cannot be ascertained.
 Another study by French scholars estimates a date between 1450 and 1470, arguing that the 16th-century inscription refers only to an outer chemise.